Kavirondo

-A more plausible etymological origin of the name Kavirondo, is from the Kalenjin language "Kap-Kirondo" meaning "The place of Reeds" denoting the reeds by the Lake Victoria.
+A more plausible etymological origin of the name Kavirondo is from the Kalenjin language "Kap-Kirondo" meaning "the place of Reeds" denoting the reeds by Lake Victoria.
 Historian Alfred T. Matson explains in fair detail the obscure origins of the name and its first usage at the dawn of British rule in East Africa.

 Origins and divisions

-Kavirondo is the general name of two distinct groups of ethnic groups, the Bantu speakers and the Nilotic speakers.
+Kavirondo was the general name of two distinct groups of ethnic groups, the Bantu speakers and the Nilotic speakers.
 The Bantu appear to have been the first comers.
 The Nilotic ethnic groups, probably an offshoot of the Acholi, appear to have crossed Lake Victoria to reach their present home, the country around Kavirondo Gulf.
-Of the two, the Bantu now occupy a more northerly position than their neighbors, and are practically the most northerly representatives of that race (Hobley).
+Of the two, the Bantu occupied a more northerly position than their neighbors, and were practically the most northerly representatives of that race (Hobley).
 The Nilotic Kavirondo in their turn had their wanderings arrested by an irruption of Elgumi people (themselves probably of Nilotic origin) from the east.